Township Committee agrees to spend more for work on roof project

 “Essentially we had to almost double our efforts in the field,” Oris said.
 He added later that the firm undertook the work even though there was a chance the township would decide not to pay for it.
 He added that the project came in under budget, suggesting the township would not end up spending more than expected.

-At the meeting, Krauss said she needed to confirm with the finance department that the township did not pay the additional money for seeking new bids on the project and $7,400 for additional inspection services.
+At the meeting, Krauss said she needed to confirm with the finance department that the township did not pay the additional money to rebid the project and $7,400 for additional inspection services.

-It seemed clear there were numerous problems with the project, including leaks in the roof of Township Hall.
+It seems clear that there were numerous problems with the project, including leaks in the roof of Township Hall.

 “It’s been a total cluster from the beginning,” was how Clark put it.
 The lone Democrat on committee, Clark is running for reelection this year.
 Mayor Tim Donohue and Committeeman Theron “Ike” Gandy voted to pay the additional money.